 Plenty of firewood racks are available for housing firewood indoors, but seasoned firewood can bring in unwanted pests, dirt, mold and debris.

-You shouldn’t have more than two days’ worth of seasoned firewood in your home at any given time.
+You shouldn’t have more than two days’ worth of seasoned firewood in your home at any time.
 Of course, this is all the more reason to buy kiln-dried firewood, which can be present in any amount without inviting unwanted guests!

 Looking for Firewood in Northern Illinois?

-Editor’s Note: This blog was originally published in July 2021 and updated in May 2023.
+Editor’s Note: This blog was originally published in July 2021 and updated in January 2024.